metablaster/WindowsFirewallRuleset/docs/LAN Setup/AdapterSettings.md

 # Network Adapter Settings

-Following are bare minimum adapter settings for IPv4:
+The following are bare minimum adapter settings for IPv4:

 ## Adapter items